robertdavidwest/git-python-koans/README.md

 ### Setup

-* Split yourselve into 3 teams: Team-A, Team-B, Team-C
+* Split yourselves into 3 teams: Team-A, Team-B, Team-C
 * One member of each team should clone this repository
 * then, in your respective teams, create a new local branch from `dev` on your machine named `team-x-task-i` for x in {A, B, C}